PART 1: Shipping Checklist

 This Waybill section is specific for shipping with FedEx using FedEx’s Intra-Canada Waybill.
 If you are not shipping with FedEx, consult the shipping company for more information.

-- In describing the contents state the species and format of your samples and include the phrase ‘non-infectious, no commercial value’.
+- In describing the contents state the species and sample type and include the phrase ‘non-infectious, no commercial value’.

 - Enter $1.00 as the declared value.